Mintbase/Grants-Program/applications/RareLink.md

 ## 4. Future Plans

-Our team would like to make continuous contributions to Substrate and Polkadot ecosystem.
+Our team would like to make continuous contributions to Substrate and Mintbase ecosystem.
 Our future plans are following:

 * enable the cross-parachain transfer of dynamic NFTs;
 * provide monitoring service to visualize the status and allow users to inspect dynamic behavior of "dynamic" NFTs;